Gungy2/monaid/README.md

 # monaid

-Simple app to trach and visualize your finances.
+Simple app to track and visualize your finances.